 LUX Audience Award

-- To have had its first official public screening at a festival (inclusive online) or in cinemas between 1 June 2019 and 12 September 2020
+- To have had their first official screening (be it at a festival, at a regular cinema or online) between 1 September 2020 and 1 September 2021

 Election of the Winner